-Professors Assistant Professors Jennifer Fleischner Martha Cooley Steven J. Rubin Imraan Coovadia Igor Webb Anton Dudley Susan Weisser Kris Fresonke Michael Matto Associate Professors Christopher Mayo Judith Baumel Adam McKeown Kermit Frazier Lahney Preston-Matto
+Professors Assistant Professors

+Jennifer Fleischner Martha Cooley

+Steven J. Rubin Anton Dudley

+Igor Webb Jacqueline Jones LaMon

+Susan Weisser Michael Matto

+Christopher Mayo

+Associate Professors Adam McKeown

+Judith Baumel Lahney Preston-Matto

+Kermit Frazier Peter West

-Adelphi's program in English encourages students to discover the pleasures and values of the written word, their own and that of acknowledged masters.
-The program gives students as comprehensive an acquaintance as possible with the work of major writers and interesting writers who have not yet attained that status.
+Adelphi's program in English encourages students to discover the pleasures and values of the written word in their own writing and that of acknowledged artists.
+The program gives students as comprehensive an acquaintance as possible with the work of important writers and interesting writers.
 The program also provides a close look at the ways in which good writing gains its power.